 FSC Certified Engineered Wood Flooring - Sustainable Wood Floors

-FSC stands for Forest Stewardship Council which is international non-profit organisation dedicated to promoting sustainable forests.
+FSC stands for Forest Stewardship Council® which is international non-profit organisation dedicated to promoting responsible forestry.
 When you buy FSC Certified wood floors you can be sure you are buying ethically sourced wood and thusly helping the environment.

-All our engineered wood flooring products are FSC Certified including our American Black Walnut.
+All our engineered wood flooring products are responsibly sourced.

-We are fully committed to supplying only fully certified timber flooring.
-Even our American Walnut is now FSC
+We are fully committed to supplying only responsibly sourced timber flooring.

 We are audited each year by the Timber Trade Federation on their Responsible Purchasing Policy and also by the FSC and PEFC auditors.
 You can see our percentage of FSC and PEFC certified material since 2013 and the very small percentage of material that was not FSC or PEFC certified still had the relevant EUTR certificate so we can guarantee that all our wood flooring comes from sustainable sources.